toporusan/toporusan/README.md

 ## 👨‍💻 About Me

-I am currently studying Machine Learning and Data Science, focusing on model development, data analysis, and practical ML skills.
-At the same time, I work as a QA Engineer with 3+ years of commercial experience in FinTech products, testing mobile, web, and API-based systems.
+I work as a QA Engineer with over 3 years of commercial experience in FinTech projects, testing mobile, web, and API-based systems.
-My background in quality assurance helps me build reliable, well-tested, and production-ready ML solutions with strong analytical thinking and attention to detail.
+I specialize in ensuring product quality, building stable testing processes, and delivering reliable, production-ready solutions.
+I have strong analytical thinking, attention to detail, and a user-focused mindset.

 ### 🔧 QA Expertise
 - 📱 Mobile testing (Android / iOS / Web)